Juniper/warp17/README.md

 * 2 40G [Intel&reg; Ethernet Converged Network Adapter XL710-QDA1](http://ark.intel.com/products/83966/Intel-Ethernet-Converged-Network-Adapter-XL710-QDA1)

-__NOTE__: In order for the best performance to be achieved when running only one instance of WARP17, both NICs have to be installed on the same PCI bus.
-In our case the two XL710 40G adapters were both installed on __socket 1__.
+__NOTE__: In order for the best performance to be achieved when running only one instance of WARP17, NICs were installed on different CPU sockets.
+In our case the two XL710 40G adapters were installed on __socket 0__ and __socket 1__.

 For all tests we used the following WARP17 configuration (detailed descriptions of the command line arguments can be found in the [WARP17 command-line arguments](#warp17-command-line-arguments) section):

 * The 40G adapters were connected back to back
-* 22 lcores (hardware threads): `-c 0xFFC00FFC03`
+* 34 lcores (hardware threads): `-c 0xFF3FCFF3FF`
-	- 20 lcores (10-19, 30-39) were reserved for generating/receiving
+	- 16 lcores were reserved for generating/receiving traffic on port 0
-	  traffic
+	- 16 lcores were reserved for generating/receiving traffic on port 1
 	- 2 lcores are used for management of the test
 * 32GB RAM memory allocated from hugepages: `-m 32768`

-Three types of session setup benchmarks were run, __while emulating both the servers and the clients__ when using 10 lcores for each ethernet port:
+Three types of session setup benchmarks were run, __while emulating both the servers and the clients__ when using 16 lcores for each ethernet port:

 * TCP sessions with raw (random) application payload
 * TCP sessions with __real__ HTTP payload
 * UDP traffic with raw (random) payload

-For each type of traffic 3 charts are presented with results collected when running the test with different request (top scale of each chart) and response (bottom scale of each chart) message sizes.
+For each type of traffic 3 charts are presented with results collected when running the test with different request/response message sizes.
 These charts show the client port:

 * Session setup rate
 * Packets per second transmitted and received
-* Ethernet link utilization (percentage of 40G)
+* Ethernet link utilization (percentage of 40Gbps)

-It is interesting to see that when emulating real HTTP traffic on top of 4 million TCP sessions, WARP17 can easily exhaust the 40Gbps throughput of the link.
+It is interesting to see that when emulating real HTTP traffic on top of a few million TCP sessions, WARP17 can easily exhaust the 40Gbps throughput of the link.

 NOTE: the script used to obtain the benchmark results is available in the